Mohammed-Ashour/College-Programming-Reports-Generator/README.md

 # College-Programming-Reports-Generator
-Simple Script that generates pdf report from code files and  running screenshots The Script is simple to use , just run it and enter your :
+Simple Script that generates pdf report from code files and  running screenshots The Script is simple to use , just run the "report_generator.py" it and enter your :
 * Name
 * Section number
 * Report title